 Anytime you create a loop—regardless of the material—a tensor network is created in the opening of the loop.
 This network is a mathematical expression of a concept developed by physicist John Wheeler who worked on the Manhattan Project.
 According to Wheeler, if you could see a tensor network, it would resemble the thin film that forms when a loop is dipped in a soapy liquid.
 Slim and Bill referred to the opening of the Ring as a tensor field and suggested that it was more than a mathematical expression.
 They felt that a “tensor field” was partly the reason soapy liquid created the film inside any looped material.
 They felt that the liquid actually “clung” to the energetic field within the loop.
 The term tensor network is used today to understand complex systems made of many different interacting parts.
 It is considered by some to have geometry much like space-time.

 In addition to their effect on water, Tensor Rings have been used to augment plant growth and vitality.
-They have been used to reduce pain and inflammation, and to hasten healing.
-No health claims are being made, however, if Rings “organize the space” (create coherence) within their energetic column, this would explain their ability to reduce inflammation and their ability to improve the healing response.
+They are often used to reduce pain and inflammation.
+No health claims are being made, however, if Rings “organize the space” (create coherence) within their energetic column, it would explain their ability to reduce inflammation and their ability to support the healing response.
+Although short-term use on the body can be beneficial, their long-term use in one place is not recommended.
+For this reason it is not recommended that they be worn as bracelets or pendants, or over the head for a long period of time.

 Tensor Rings are most often used as a single unit (placed around a pitcher of water, over a faucet, or around a water line), but they can be used in groupings with interesting effects.
 When placed in series (shown right) their energetic columns overlap to create a stronger, expanded field.
 This setup is ideal for placement on an incoming water line.

-When certain sizes (based on specific lengths) are used in sets of three, harmonic resonance is established— like a musical chord where the chord completes the expression of each individual note.
+When certain sizes (based on golden ratio harmonics) are used in sets of three, harmonic resonance is established— like a musical chord where the chord completes the expression of each individual note.
 The authors of Dancing with Water have identified a set of three Rings they refer to as the Harmonic Creation Field Trio.
 When used together, they create a vibratory chord resonating with the universal creative field of energy.

 How to make a Tensor Ring

-Tensor Rings are made of copper wire (10 or 12-gauge works well to treat water).
-They can also be made of silver or plated with silver or gold for a broader spectrum effect.
-The length and configuration of the wire are both important to their design and function.
+Most Tensor Rings are made of copper wire (10 or 12-gauge works well to treat water).
+They can also be made of silver or plated with silver or gold.
+The length of the wire creates a specific vibratory signature which is important to its function.
 Consider the following when making your own.

 Slim discovered that the ends of a length of wire have polarity (a positive and a negative side).
 If wire is looped back on itself and joined together, one side of the loop has a positive polarity while the other side of the loop has a negative polarity.
 To overcome this, Slim folded a length of wire in half.
 He also twisted the wire.